menu

 Lands Really Do Matter

 I landed the Nature's Vengeance theme deck at the GenCon preview event.
 As a Gitrog player, I am extremely familiar with a "lands matter" strategy.
-I still had some cards lying around from building a Thalia and The Gitrog Monster EDH deck a few years ago, and at least one card from the deck I believe to be a better fit with Lord Windgrace:
+I still had some cards lying around from building a The Gitrog Monster EDH deck a few years ago, and at least one card from the deck I believe to be a better fit with Lord Windgrace:

 A lesser-known card from an older set that does something Lord Windgrace players should want to do: ramp fast.
 The ability of Overlaid Terrain is comparable to the likes of Mirari's Wake, but the fact you have to sacrifice lands is a drawback.
 Fortunately, Lord Windgrace's -3 can return them to the battlefield and get you back to netting the same mana almost immediately.